 3. Know to Start with a Thorough Exam

 Before making any recommendations, an oral maxillofacial surgeon will provide a thorough examination to determine how to best proceed.
-If there are any indications a dental graft may be needed, the surgeon will explain the issues and describe the recommended procedures.
+If there are any indications that you’ll need a dental graft, the surgeon will explain the issues and describe the recommended procedures.
 Remember, the end objective is to provide you with implants that will be problem-free for years to come.

 4. Know that Not All Bone Grafts are the Same

 In most cases, a bone graft for a dental implant is relatively simple.
-Normally, the bone used for the graft is animal bone that’s been processed in a way that makes it safe and efficient for human patients.
-In rare cases, a larger graft is required, and that bone will have to be harvested from your own body.
+Normally, surgeons will use animal bone for the graft.
+Technicians will process the bone in a way that makes it safe and efficient for human patients.
+In rare cases, a surgeon may require a larger graft, and that bone will have to be harvested from your own body.
 However, this is rare.
 In all instances, your surgeon will discuss the pros and cons of treatment options, and you’ll understand which choices will best meet your needs.

 5. Know How to Take Time to Properly Heal

 When bone grafts of any type are needed, there is a healing process required before the remainder of your implant procedure can take place.
-While it may not always be convenient, it pays to listen carefully to your maxillofacial surgeon’s advice and follow all recovery guidelines.
+While not always convenient, you should listen carefully to your maxillofacial surgeon’s advice and follow all recovery guidelines.
 Doing so makes it far more likely that the implant process will be successful.

 6. Know When to Start with OMSH